 So far so good.

 But making baseboards requires skills and knowledge that are increasingly rare.
 Few of us need woodworking expertise elsewhere in life.
-I know that’s the case for me when I got serious about my layouts.
+I know that’s the case for me for at least.

 Woodwork: A Step-by-step Photographic Guide was the answer to my prayers and has taught me everything I need to know for making my baseboards and has even inspired and given me the confidence to have a go at other DIY woodwork projects around the house.

-It starts with the very basics, reviewing the different tools that will be needed, but then quickly moves on to cover joinery techniques, types of soft and hardwoods and the types of job you’d use them for.
+It starts with the very basics, reviewing the different tools that will be needed, but then quickly moves on to cover joinery techniques, types of soft and hardwoods, and the types of jobs you’d use them for.

 Following these chapters are a series of tutorials on how to make various word work projects.
-Again, while baseboards construction is understandably not included many of techniques covered directly crossover.
-Making a gateleg table for example has obvious value for baseboards with fold away legs.
+Again, while baseboard construction is understandably not included many of the techniques covered directly crossover.
+Making a gateleg table for example has obvious value for baseboards with fold-away legs.

-Every section of the book is presented in easy to follow format with beautiful photographs that inspire and motivate and make this book hard to put down once you open it.
+Every section of the book is presented in an easy-to-follow format with beautiful photographs that inspire and motivate and make this book hard to put down once you open it.

 Unlike many books in the model railway “space”, this one is easy to follow and is a pleasant read.
-It’s showing it’s age now – more diagrams than photographs and in black and white – and works better as a reference book to dip into for tips and ideas rather than a start to finish guide but it’s still proved hugely useful other the years.
+It’s showing its age now – more diagrams than photographs and in black and white – and works better as a reference book to dip into for tips and ideas rather than a start-to-finish guide but it’s still proved hugely useful over the years.

 At just 15 pages this isn’t a book but a pamphlet but then it’s only a few quid and it’s still a great overview of the basics of layout electrics.